This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat the oil in a medium skillet over medium-high heat.
+- Make the filling.
+Heat the oil in a medium skillet over medium-high heat.
 Add the ground beef and cook for 6 to 8 minutes, breaking up the meat into small pieces as it cooks.
 Drain and discard any excess grease if necessary.

 - Add the tomato paste, water, chili powder, ground cumin, salt, garlic powder, onion powder, and dried oregano.
 Stir together until fully combined.
 Cook for 1 more minute.